mangdangroboticsclub/MiniPupperDocs/docs/guide/Navigation.rst

 ------------

 1. Click the 2D Pose Estimate button in the RViz2 menu.
-2. Click on the map on the place where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.
+2. Click on the map on location of the robot relative to the map, drag the green arrow, the root of the arrow is the position of the robot while the direction of the arrow will be the orientation of the robot.
 3. Repeat step 1 and 2 until the inaccessible area detected by the robot is overlapping completely with the black area on the map.

 .. image:: ../_static/2D-pose-estimation.jpg